Miners/MinusAPI/REST_API.markdown

 * Exposes My Galleries page as a convenient json call.
 * Total number of available pages are in the "total_pages" entry
 * If the edit url is not available, instead of starting with 'm', it will be "Unavailable".
 If the gallery has been deleted, the value is "Deleted".
+* NEW: The /api/pane/...
+APIs allow access to the relevant panes from the main website with the same interface as MyGalleries.json.
+They also accept the same page number after a forward slash
+* /pane/history.json is the same as MyGalleries.json

 Example
 ----------